 Research is important

 The expectation of most degree programs is that you do some sort of research that contributes to the academic community.
-Research involves writing academic papers that require exceptional writing skills which you will develop through class deliverables.
+Research involves writing academic papers that require exceptional writing skills and there are so many writing tools that can help you develop this skill.
 Research plays an important role in the rank of any university and Canadian institutions are no exception.
 Also, this allows government and businesses to provide funds at universities hence why if you are taking a research-based degree you are more opportune to funding.

 The lecturers and students are from different parts of the world which provides a rich and unique learning experience when it comes to in-class activities and discussions.
 The multicultural classroom has people of different ages, nationalities, socio-economic strata and so on.
 The environment promotes cultural relevance and facilitates learning to think beyond one’s immediate environment.